UjjawalGusain/CheatSheet-Langchain-Project/README.md

 After running this command, the application will start, and you can access it through your browser.

+## API
+This project utilizes multiple APIs to handle different operations, including data scraping and interaction with the model.
+The APIs integrated are:

+- Groq API:

+    - Model: llama-3.1-70b-versatile

+    - Purpose: The Groq API is used to interact with the large language model for generating responses, executing operations on the dataset, and handling complex queries.
+The model llama-3.1-70b-versatile is utilized for efficient natural language understanding and generation, helping process queries and produce actionable results.

+    - Usage:
+        - The API is called to process queries related to the data, including operations like extraction, filtering, and generating summaries.
+The response from the model helps in shaping the operations applied to the dataset.

+        - The prompts used for the model are structured in a specific format to ensure the desired response and avoid errors during execution.

+- Scraper API:

+    - Purpose: The Scraper API is used to gather additional data from external sources and append this data to the dataset.

+    - Usage:
+        - Once the dataset is processed and the necessary operations are performed, the Scraper API helps to enrich the data with additional columns scraped from external resources.
+This is done by adding a "scraped" column to the DataFrame.

 ## Usage

 ### Upload Data: